chinmaypapnai/AWS_UCW/README.md

    - **Raw Zone**: Unprocessed data in `vsb-raw-chi`.
    - **Transformed Zone**: Cleaned data in `vsb-trf-chi` (Parquet/CSV).
    - **Curated Zone**: Analysis-ready datasets in `vsb-cur-chi`.
-3. **Automation**: Glue Crawlers and ETL jobs reduce manual intervention.
+3. **Automation**: Glue Crawlers and ETL jobs for automation and scalablity.

 ---